matthew-tfs/mjcb.io/content/blog/00056-mid-year-update-2023.md

 ## Next Projects ##

 I have already picked the topic for the next book that I am planning on writing.
 I am currently in the initial research phase and it will be a complete departure from my first book.
 It will be a technical book as well, but considerably different from what I have done before.
 I'll start actually working on it once I have completed everything else related to the PKI topics mentioned above.

-I also have
+At that point I will most likely not revisit the AD CS subject in an in-depth manner anymore, and I will talk more about that when I publish everything.

-I will post all of my sources and research on my [docs.mjcb.io](https://docs.mjcb.io/) website.
+I will post all of my sources and research on my [docs.mjcb.io](https://docs.mjcb.io/) website when the book is published, hopefully no later than the end of 2024.

 ## Miscellaneous ##